 36% of candidates say well-prepared interviewers are a key to a positive candidate experience, according to Clovers.
 If you don’t have a set of competency-based questions for your open position, this list of strategic interview questions to ask candidates should have you covered.

 Know what you want from the interview, and have a set list of questions that will cover it.
 It’s not the candidate’s job to lead the conversation.

 11. Prepare Your Matrix and Scoring Regime

-Similar to preparing your questions ahead of time, setting up a scoring matrix is important for candidate review.
+Similar to preparing your video interview questions to ask ahead of time, setting up a scoring matrix is important for candidate review.
 If you have multiple interviewers and/or rounds of interviewing, a scoring regime assists with more objective comparisons and avoiding bias.